Free Ways to Learn About Herbalism:

 - Native American Ethnobotany by Daniel Moerman

 9. Learn from one of the greatest herbalists of modern times.
-Michael Moore was my teacher and my teachers’ teacher; he left quite the herbal legacy when he passed in 2009.
+Michael Moore was my teacher and my teacher’s teacher; he left quite the herbal legacy when he passed in 2009.
 Peruse Michael’s invaluable online offerings.
 You can sign up for free access to his Herbal Therapeutics and Constitutional Evaluation course, representing the last classes taught by this infamous herbal elder.
+This is SERIOUSLY one of the most hidden gems of free courses in herbal medicine taught by a brilliant herbalist.

 10. Interested in offering free or low-cost herbal health care?
 Check out The Herbalista Health Network’s vast array of resources and information.